 What should you get instead of the Shure AONIC 215 Gen 2?

 If you like the ear hook design of the AONIC 215 Gen 2 but have other qualms, you could try something like the FiiO UTWS3 Bluetooth V5.0 paired with FiiO FH5.
 The real upside of these modular designs is that you get most of the convenience of wireless audio without compromising as much on your personal taste for earbuds.
-With the UTWS3, you get a better (in some ways) case: it’s not going to stress any wiring and it’s smaller, however, it only fits the Bluetooth pack, not the earbuds too.
+With the UTWS3, you get a better (in some ways) case: it’s not going to stress any wiring and it’s smaller.
+Unfortunately, it only fits the Bluetooth pack, not the earbuds too.

 The UTWS3 is also IPX4 rated, but the FH5 is not.
 Sound quality on the buds is great, and it’s comfortable with aluminum housings.
 You won’t get the seamless app support onboard the Shure earbuds.
 In other words, this is a bit of a brave new world in the area of true wireless earphones.
 From a sustainability perspective, it’s nice to see interchangeable parts making appearances.
-With that said, the market hasn’t reached maturity yet.
+Really, the market hasn’t reached maturity yet.